-As a small to medium-sized business, here’s a growing trend to consider if you haven’t already done so.
+As a small to medium-sized business, here’s a growing trend to consider if you haven’t already done so: Managed IT.

 It’s no real secret that with regards to the supply of electricity, costs are rising and reliability can be an issue.
 Companies are increasingly promoting thinking that leads to more cost-effective, energy-saving and maintenance-free solutions.
 And the same ought to apply to IT infrastructure and hardware, the industry has been saying lately.